Egorka1988/TMS-diploma/README.md

 7. Download the project: https://github.com/Egorka1988/TMS-diploma.git
 8. Change your directory to dir, where requirements.txt is located.
 9. Run:  <code>pip install -r requirements.txt</code> to install all packages you need for proper start the project.
-10.In project is used PostgreSQL database.
+10. In project is used PostgreSQL database.
 Let's install it:
 <pre><code>$ sudo apt-get update
 $ sudo apt-get install postgresql postgresql-contrib</code></pre>
 Additional information you can find here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04